-Gifted & Talented Exam (NYC)
+Gifted & Talented Exam in New York City

 The New York City Department of Education (DOE) administers the NYC Gifted and Talented Test to children between the ages of four and seven, entering grades K-3, to determine eligibility for a coveted seat in an NYC gifted and talented school or program.
 The Department of Education (DOE) utilizes two tests which make up the NYC Gifted and Talented Test: the Otis-Lennon School Ability Test (OLSAT) and Naglieri Nonverbal Ability Test (NNAT).

 The NYC Gifted and Talented Test is administered throughout January and the beginning of February.
 Scores are sent out in the mail about two months later, at the beginning of April.
 If you would like to see your child's test and review his/her answers, make an appointment with the NY Department of Education.

 The NYC Gifted and Talented Test is made up entirely of multiple choice questions.
 The test uses verbal questions from the OLSAT-8, and nonverbal questions from the NNAT2.
 The verbal component consists of 30 OLSAT questions, and the nonverbal component consists of 48 NNAT questions.
 Children have approximately one hour to complete the exam.
 Each section is weighed equally, and accounts for half a child's score.
 Each question on the verbal section of the test is read aloud only once during the test.

 Verbal Section (OLSAT)

 The verbal component of the NYC Gifted and Talented Test consists of only the verbal questions from the OLSAT, rather than the test in its entirety.
 There are 30 verbal questions on the verbal section of the NYC Gifted and Talented Test, which account for half of a student’s composite score.
 There are three types of questions as shown below: